kirimemail/dropbox_attachments/README.md

 Install
 =======
+Follow the steps in https://www.dropbox.com/developers/dropins/chooser/js and get your appKey

+####  Manual Install
 * Place this plugin folder into plugins directory of Roundcube.
-* Follow the steps in https://www.dropbox.com/developers/dropins/chooser/js and get your appKey
-* Update config.inc.php with the above appKey and other optional options
+* Rename config.inc.php.dist to config.inc.php.
+Update config.inc.php with the above appKey and other optional options
-* Add `dropbox_attachments` to $config['plugins'] in your Roundcube config
+* Add `dropbox_attachments` to $config['plugins'] array in your Roundcube config

+### Via Composer
+* require the package in composer: `"hassansin/dropbox_attachments": "dev-master"`
+* `composer update`

 Screenshot
 ==========